nnellans/terraform-guide/README.md

 - `type` can be a combination of different options:  `list(number)`

 ### How to set values for your Variables:
-- You can set a `default` value inside the Variable definition
+1. You can set a `default` value inside the Variable definition
-- Set an environment variable with the name of `TF_VAR_<varName>` and the value that you want to use
+2. Set an environment variable with the name of `TF_VAR_<varName>` and the value that you want to use
    - Linux: `export TF_VAR_varName=value`
    - PowerShell: `$env:TF_VAR_varName = 'value'`
-- Using a file with a `.tfvars` extension that lists Variable names and their values
+3. Use a file with a `.tfvars` extension that lists Variable names and their values
-  - Option 1: Terraform CLI will automatically load your file if it is placed in your Root Module and it is named `terraform.tfvars` or `*.auto.tfvars`
+   - Option 1: Terraform will automatically load your file if it is placed in your Root Module and it is named `terraform.tfvars` or `*.auto.tfvars`
    - Option 2: Pass your tfvars file with the `-var-file` switch: `terraform.exe plan -var-file=somefile.tfvars`
-- You can pass a value with the `-var` switch: `terraform plan -var "name=value"`
+4. Pass a value with the `-var` switch: `terraform plan -var "name=value"`
-- If not set by any other method, then Terraform CLI will interactively prompt you for a value at runtime
+5. If not set by any other method, then Terraform will interactively prompt you for a value at runtime

 Values are loaded in the following order, with the later options taking precedence over earlier ones:
-- Environment Variables
+1. Environment Variables
-- `terraform.tfvars` files
+2. `terraform.tfvars` files
-- `*.auto.tfvars` files
+3. `*.auto.tfvars` files
-- `-var` and `-var-file` commandline options, in the order they are given
+4. `-var` and `-var-file` options, in the order they are given on the commandline

 # Variable Types

 ### Strings
 Represented by characters surrounded by double-quotes: `"this is a string"`

-Heredoc / multiline strings
+Heredoc / Multi-line Strings
 ```terraform
 user_data = <<-EOT
             indented multi-line